New app content: ‘Friends’ Island learning module

 'Friends' is part of the Discovery Islands curriculum – the Persona Life Skills life challenge learning modules, available with a subscription.

-Persona Education is offering a six week free trial of its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their students’ social-emotional life skills, to boost wellbeing.
+Persona Education offers free access to its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their students’ social-emotional life skills, to boost wellbeing and employability.
 To request a live demo of the platform please get in touch – we would love to talk to you!

 About the author: Dr Leila Khouja Walker has been working in the education sector for 25 years.
 An ex-teacher and pastoral deputy head, she is now a respected edtech and pedagogy thought leader, leading development of the personality insights life skills e-learning app Persona Life Skills, at the Bristol based edtech company Persona Education Ltd. www.persona-life.com